 - Optics – lasers!

-- Particle physics – the smallest and most exotic components of the universe, from protons and neutrons to quarks and the “God particle”
+- Particle physics – learning about and smashing together the smallest and most exotic components of the universe, from protons and neutrons to quarks and the “God particle”

 - String theory – a “theory of everything”